ligurio/swebok-v3/13_computing_foundations.md

 paradigms to write the code.
 The major types of programming paradigms are discussed below.

-Unstructured Programming: In unstructured programming, a programmer follows his/her hunch to write the code in whatever way he/she likes as long as the function is operational.
+_Unstructured Programming_: In unstructured programming, a programmer follows his/her hunch to write the code in whatever way he/she likes as long as the function is operational.
 Often, the practice is to write code to fulfill a specific utility without regard to anything else.
 Programs written this way